zlatko-minev/zlatko-minev-quantum-repository/README.md

 # Zlatko Minev Quantum Repository

-A comprehensive collection of research presentations, lectures, tutorials, and technical notes by Dr. Zlatko K. Minev, spanning from 2011 to present.
-This repository serves as both an archive and a showcase of work in quantum computing, quantum physics, hardware development, and related fields.
+A collection of research presentations, lectures, tutorials, and technical notes by Dr. Zlatko K. Minev, spanning from 2011 to present.
+This repository serves as archive for folks who may benefit from its content in quantum computing, quantum physics, hardware development, and related fields.

-## About the Author

-Dr. Zlatko K. Minev is a scientist at Google Quantum AI and an Associate Fellow of the Canadian Institute for Advanced Research (CIFAR).
-Previously at IBM Quantum, Dr. Minev built and led the Qiskit Leap research and Qiskit Metal teams, advancing quantum processor design and large-scale experiments with quantum error mitigation.

-A Yale Ph.D. graduate with distinction, Minev's groundbreaking dissertation on catching and reversing quantum jumps mid-flight addressed a fundamental quantum debate originating with Bohr, Einstein, and Schrödinger, and was recognized as Discover Magazine's top Math/Physical Sciences discovery of the year.

-Dr. Minev developed IBM's Qiskit Metal, the first full-stack quantum hardware design platform.
-He pioneered practical error mitigation methods, which became a backbone of quantum cloud experiments and are now widely adopted as a gold standard.
-Recently, his team pioneered the first use of AI for quantum mitigation beyond the 100-qubit scale.

-Recognized globally, he has been named one of MIT Technology Review's 35 Global Innovators and was awarded the Presidential John Atanasoff Award.
-Outside the lab, Minev volunteers on the Board of Governors of the Yale Alumni Association and earned Yale's highest public service honor, the Yale-Jefferson Award, for his work championing science education and outreach.

 For more information, visit [zlatko-minev.com](https://zlatko-minev.com).